RoboLoCo-5338/XRPCode_OLD/README.md

 # XRPCode

-A web code editor for the XRP robot using Blockly and micropython
+A web code editor for the XRP robot using Google's Blockly and micropython

 Features:
 * Code editor with Python syntax highlighting